Netcracker/KubeMarine/documentation/Maintenance.md

 #### cri Parameter

-In this parameter, you should specify `containerRuntime: containerd` and the configuration for it.
+In this parameter, you should specify the `containerRuntime: containerd` parameter.

 **Note**: This parameter is mandatory.
 An exception is raised if the parameter is absent.

+You can also optionally specify the configuration for the containerd.
+For more information, refer to [CRI](Installation.md#cri).

 Example for CLI: